os-js/manual.os-js.org/src/v3/guide/provider/README.md

 By default any provider without any load order defined will be loaded at random (`Promise.all()`).

-To set a spesific order, you can either set dependencies or the `before` attribute:
+To set a specific order, you can either set dependencies or the `before` attribute:

 ```javascript
 core.register(provider, {